-The Standard Bonus
+6f.
+The Standard Bonus.

 Right, I think we've done about as much as we can with those testimonials, so moving on a little to bonuses.
 Standard bonuses.
 Nothing fancy really, all you're doing is offering up some sort of bonus with the purchase of the product, again adding value.
 Generally these are known as something directly related to your product, or even better, something that will benefit you as well as the customer getting it for free.

-How about putting together a small training series that allows the customer to give it away, building your reputation, as well as adding value on the initial sale?
-Or if you're really on a brainy one that day, how about putting something together that will make you money through educating the buyer?
-For example, give away an affiliate marketing course to your customers, helping them become better affiliates, allowing them to promote your stuff and make you money at the same time.
+How about putting together a small training series that allows the customer to give it away building your reputation, as well as adding value on the initial sale.
+Or if you're really on a brainy one that day, how about putting something together that will make you money through educating the buyer.
+For example, giving away an affiliate marketing course to your customers helping them become better affiliates, allowing them to promote your stuff and make you money at he same time.

-Bonuses - But Smarter
+6g.
+Bonuses, But Smarter.